 With the rise of the internet and the boom in the freelancer economy, the way that translators and clients find each other has dramatically changed.
 Just as the act of translation itself breaks down boundaries, the internet has made it possible to hire translators no matter where in the world they live.

-As well as working on a freelance basis for translation agencies many translators also advertise their skills on freelancing platforms such as Upwork or freelancer.com which helps them reach direct clients who might not find their website or LinkedIn page.
-However, sometimes even these online services can be restricted by location, limiting the customers translators can reach, which is where a VPN help.
+As well as working on a freelance basis for translation agencies, many translators also advertise their skills on freelancing platforms such as Upwork or freelancer.com which helps them reach direct clients who might not find their website or LinkedIn page.
+However, sometimes even these online services can be restricted by location, limiting the customers translators can reach, which is where a VPN helps.

 What is a VPN and what does it do?